justbiped/step-bar/README.md

       val intent = Intent(this,ResultActivity::class.java)
       intent.putExtras(it)
       startActivity(intent)

+  //Where 'it' is a bundle that concat all bundles of 'value' variable,
+  //returned by each step.
+You can se how to implement a fragment step,
+  //and how the 'value' works in the next session
   })
 ```

-Where 'it' is a bundle that concat all bundles of 'value' variable, returned by each step.
-You can se how to implement a fragment step, and how the 'value' works in the next session

 ### The Fragment